-St.Ives is the idyllic hotspot on the Lands End Peninsula and famous for it’s glorious sandy beaches.
-We’ve curated a list of the top sports to dip your toes in, make sand castles and soak up rays.
+St.Ives is the idyllic hotspot on the Lands End Peninsula and is famous for its glorious sandy beaches.
+We’ve curated a list of the top St Ives Beaches to dip your toes in, make sandcastles and soak up rays.

-A great way to take in this breath-taking view is to board the train at St Erth (the penultimate stop on the Paddington to Penzance mainline), it presents a sweeping vista as you pull in to the St.Ives station.
+A great way to take in this breath-taking view is to board the train at St Erth (the penultimate stop on the Paddington to Penzance mainline), it presents a sweeping vista as you pull into the St.Ives station.
 There are a number of beaches to choose from in this area so if you’re on holiday, explore and see how many you can experience.
-Even stay close to the beach with a sea view property!
+Even staying close to the beach with a sea view property!

 Porthmeor Beach sits under the iconic Tate St Ives, it’s a golden sandy beach and very popular with families, it’s a Blue Flag beach and has lots of facilities including a café, surf school and lifeguards on duty at peak holiday times.
 There is a seasonal dog ban here.

 Lambeth Walk Beach is dog friendly all year round.
 At high tide, it’s not accessible but at low tide, you can walk across to nearby Porthminster Beach.
 This beach is sandy and rocky and located behind the Church of St Ia, on the northern side is the RNLI lifeboat station.
 No lifeguard cover.

 Porthminster Beach is a large sheltered sandy beach, making it especially good for families, and located next to the St Ives train station; there is a car park, too, although in the busy season this will fill pretty quickly.
 It’s a Blue Flag beach with good facilities and lifeguard cover from May 19th to the end of September.
 There is a seasonal dog ban.